logangoins/Stifle/README.md

 # Description
-Nearly a year ago, Jonas Knudsen (@Jonas_B_K) over at SpecterOps published a blog titled “ADCS ESC14 Abuse Technique”, covering a previously known technique for leveraging Active Directory Certificate Services (ADCS) for multiple types of account takeover via explicit certificate mapping.
+Nearly a year ago, Jonas Knudsen ([@Jonas_B_K](https://x.com/Jonas_B_K)) over at SpecterOps published a blog titled “ADCS ESC14 Abuse Technique”, covering a previously known technique for leveraging Active Directory Certificate Services (ADCS) for multiple types of account takeover via explicit certificate mapping.
 He published a collection of PowerShell tooling used for generating and writing the `altSecurityIdenities` attribute as part of the primary variation of the abuse technique.
-Since this technique could be seen as the third main method of account takeover when holding a write primitive over an object (apart from RBCD and Shadow credentials), I thought it needed its own .NET tooling.
+Since this technique could be seen as the third main method of account takeover when holding a write primitive over an object (along with RBCD and Shadow Credentials), I thought it needed its own .NET tooling since I noticed there hasn't been a single release for the past year.

-Introducing Stifle, an extremely simple .NET post-exploitation utility that uses a passed certificate to set explicit certificate mapping on a target object, allowing impersonation of the target object using the certificate mapped.
+Introducing Stifle, an extremely simple .NET post-exploitation utility that uses a passed certificate to set explicit certificate mapping on a target object, allowing authentication as the target object using the already held certificate mapped.

 ```
    _____ _   _  __ _